We earn a commission for products purchased through some links in this article.

 Try this Hyrox simulation workout you can do in any gym

 Thankfully, given the massive popularity of Hyrox and the meteoric rise of running over the past decade, there are no shortage of running shoes that fit this bill.
+Two brands – Puma and Adidas – have even released hybrid fitness shoes, specifically designed from the ground up for the unique requirements of events like Hyrox.

 What to Consider